Factitious disorder imposed on another: Caregiver

+Early writings from the 1990s focused on the profile or motive of the perpetrator.
+However, as of the 21st century it has been recognized that these have little predictive value.

 Diagnosis

 Use of the term "Munchausen syndrome by proxy" is controversial.
 In the World Health Organization's International Statistical Classification of Diseases, 10th Revision (ICD-10), the official diagnosis is factitious disorder (301.51 in ICD-9, F68.12 in ICD-10).
 Within the United States, factitious disorder imposed on another (FDIA or FDIoA) was officially recognized as a disorder in 2013, while in the United Kingdom, it is known as fabricated or induced illness by carers (FII).

 In DSM-5, the diagnostic manual published by the American Psychiatric Association in 2013, this disorder is listed under 300.19 Factitious disorder.
 This, in turn, encompasses two types: